|

 - A boy with a beaker and a canteen from a fresco by Ulrich Springinklee in Bruneck, South Tyrol, 1526

-- Museum of London's Ceramics and Glass collection
+- Several 16th century examples in the Museum of London's Ceramics and Glass collection

 - Flask of Emperor Rudolph II, made in Istanbul c.
 1581